-Making a difference: We believe the best way to make a positive difference in the community is by having a diverse membership.
+Making a difference: We believe a powerful way to make a positive difference in the community is by having a diverse membership.
 We work to incorporate the spirit of equity in our positions, priorities and programs.

-Leadership: We commit to practicing leadership and embracing the development of leaders grounded in the core values of diversity, equity, and inclusion.
+Leadership: We commit to practicing leadership and embracing the development of leaders grounded the core values of diversity, equity and inclusion.

 The Journey so far...

 The Diversity program for LWV Kent has two subcommittees: Community Engagement, headed by Fay Ann Sebaly, and the Values Alignment Committee, headed by Amie Cajka.
 Member Dr. Alfreda Brown, who is the vice president of the KSU Office of Diversity, Equity and Inclusion, guided our steps as the convener, faciltiator and strategist for the program.
 The new head of the LWV Kent Diversity Program is Sally Saltzman.